unc0mm0n-name/RaspiThincc/README.md

 and configuration files need it.

 It's based on:
-OS: Raspbian Stretch Lite
+  - OS: Raspbian Stretch Lite
-RDP client: xfreerdp
+  - RDP client: xfreerdp
-Windows Manager: Ratpoison (an excelent lightweight maded by Shawn Betts) GUI Windows for users and passwords and users acctions: Zenity and Yad (it just works) Startup customization: Pixel
+  - Windows Manager: Ratpoison (an excelent lightweight maded by Shawn Betts)
+  - GUI Windows for users and passwords and users acctions: Zenity and Yad (it just works)
+  - Bootup customization: Pixel
-Bash scripting... of course
+  - Bash scripting... of course

 Any ideas are welcome.